vacu9708/Algorithm/Related to math/Gaussian elimination/README.md

 # Gaussian elimination
 >Gaussian elimination is an algorithm for solving simultaneous equations.

+## The number of solutions
+* When all numbers on the left side are 0 and the right side is also 0 : The linear system has infinitely many solutions
+* When all numbers on the left side are 0 and the right side is not 0 : The linear system has no solution
+* When the left side is not 0 and the simultaneous equation is undetermined (When there are more unknowns than equations)

 ## Augmented matrix used in this code
 |Coefficient| |
 |:---------:|-|